 The Atkins diet is a low-carb eating program promoted by Dr. Robert C. Atkins, who wrote about it back in 1972.18 In essence, the diet is all about restricting carbohydrate consumption while emphasizing protein and healthy fats as sources of fuel, as well as high-fiber vegetables to help promote weight loss.19

-Similar to the ketogenic diet, you will have to avoid starchy and sugary sources of carbohydrates like bread, pasta and potatoes, as well as processed meats and junk foods.
+Similar to the ketogenic diet, you will have to avoid starchy and sugary sources of carbohydrates like bread, pasta, noodles (including wheat-based noodles like udon) and potatoes, as well as processed meats and junk foods.
 Instead, you will have to consume more grass fed meats, pasture-raised eggs, cheese and fatty fish.20

 One key difference that sets the Atkins diet apart from the ketogenic diet is that it allows unlimited consumption of protein, which can cause a significant drawback to your health.21 Research suggests that excessive protein consumption can stimulate your mammalian target of rapamycin (mTOR) pathway, accelerating aging and cancer growth.